 Evelyn Gordon begins her essay, “Disorder in the Court,” by juxtaposing a contentious agreement between America and Iran with a contentious agreement between Israel and three private companies; the latter agreement involved Israel’s offshore natural-gas deposits.
 The comparison is meant to illustrate the unique ambitions of Israel’s supreme court.
 Informed American readers, however, will not find it all that surprising that courts can delay major development projects.
 Environmental litigation has that effect all the time in the United States.

-Israel is unique both in the strength of its democracy and in the self-assurance of the judges who counter and challenge its democracy.
-Given Israel’s location, given Israel’s history and traditions, it may be fated to remain a special case in this respect as in so many others.
+The Jewish state is unique both in the strength of its democracy and in the self-assurance of the judges who challenge its democracy.
+It may be fated to remain so.